 religion per year of attendance at a Seventh-day Adventist college or university. eight units of religion are included in the BSNM degree core as a co-requisite.

 Chemistry (Intro or General) with lab - one year

-Physics (Intro or General) with lab
+Intro or General Physics with lab

-Human Anatomy with lab
+Human Anatomy & Physiology with lab (complete sequence)